swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

+(Assigning `span` to `maybe` is not an escape, as the local variable will be destroyed before the function returns, even without the subsequent reassignment.)

 This flexibility will not necessarily apply to other kinds of variables, like stored properties in custom nonescapable structs, global variables, or computed properties -- I expect those variables to carry specific lifetime dependencies that cannot vary through reassignment.
-(For example, a global variable of a nonescapable type will typically expect to hold immortal values.)
+(For example, a global variable of a nonescapable type may be required to hold immortal values only.)
 However, for now, we're limiting our reasoning to local variables.

 Of course, an optional is of limited use unless we are able to decide whether it contains a value, and (if so) to unwrap it and look at its contents.
 We need to be able to operate on nonescapable optionals using the familiar basic mechanisms: